nodemcu/nodemcu-firmware/docs/modules/extmods.md

 After this is flashed to the device, the module in the example will be available in lua as `helloworld`.

+### Updating to the latest code

+If your external module entry in `extmods.ini` points to a branch, e.g., `master`, you can update your local version to the latest code anytime by simply running `make extmod-update`.

 ### Temporarily disabling an external module

 If you want to stop compiling and including a module in the build for any reason, without having to remove the entry from `extmods.ini`, simply add a `disabled=true` entry in the module section and run `make extmod-update`.